-The calcaneus, also known as the heel bone, is found at the back of the foot near the ankle, just below talus, tibia, and fibula bones of the lower leg.
-The calcaneus is the largest bone in the foot, it projects posterior to the tibia and fibula and acts as a short lever for the calf muscles (gastrocnemius and soleus) which insert onto its posterior surface via the Achilles tendon.
-It plays an important role in weight bearing and stability.
+The calcaneus, also known as the heel bone, is found at the back of the foot near the ankle, just below the talus, tibia, and fibula bones of the lower leg.
+The calcaneus is the largest bone in the foot.
+It projects posterior to the tibia and fibula and acts as a short lever for the calf muscles (gastrocnemius and soleus) which insert onto its posterior surface via the Achilles tendon.
+It also plays an important role in weight bearing and stability.

 Muscle and ligament attachments

 As the calcaneus is the largest of the bones in the foot, it provides a large surface area for the complex attachment of many muscles and ligaments.
 The calcaneal sulcus provides attachments for the:

 - cervical ligaments and